 His contribution will never be forgotten, as he trail-blazed the way for such greats as Big Dick Johnson.

 The Truth Commission were an early part of the Attitude Era in 1997 when the company began to develop more adult characters such as Goldust, Mankind and Steve Austin.
-The militant cult was eventually lead by The Jackyl, who the announcers would compare to David Koresh of the Branch Davidian religious sect, whose Waco, Texas ranch was controversially burned to the ground by the ATF and FBI in 1993.
+The militant cult was eventually lead by The Jackyl, who the announcers would compare to David Koresh of the Branch Davidian religious sect.
+That was the group whose Waco, Texas ranch was controversially burned to the ground by the ATF and FBI in 1993.

 Though the faction had potential, its lumbering members Kurrgan and Recon (Bull Buchanan) made for pretty boring matches.
-Tank left right away, and Sniper left with Buchanan only a few months in.
+Tank left almost immediately, and Sniper left with Buchanan only a few months in.

-The star of the group was The Jackyl, who was being primed to be the “Higher Power”, but when Vince took the role and decided to create the Corporate Ministry, The Jackyl (Cyrus) would be relegated to ECW and Kurrgan became a member of the Oddities.
+The star of the group was its leader The Jackyl, who was allegedly being primed to be the “Higher Power”, but when Vince took the role and decided to create the Corporate Ministry, The Jackyl (Cyrus) would be relegated to ECW and Kurrgan became a member of the Oddities.

 If you are accustomed to the snotty English William Regal Commissioner Character, seeing him come to the ring in a workman’s hard hat is completely bizarre.
 But for a brief time in 1998 Regal was known as “The Real Man’s Man” and would be seen in vignettes chopping wood and doing … well … manly things.